mhelail/real-time-communication-platform/README.md

-5\.Open the app in your browser:
+5\.
+Open the app in your browser: